BrianLipscombe/power_standz/README.md

 * Clicked on all buttons and navigation links to verify that they direct to the proper pages.

-* Verified that when each product image is clicked that they direct to the product details pages.
+* Verified that when each product image is clicked that they direct to that product's details pages.

 * Verified that the product quantity counter functions correctly when the + and - buttons are clicked.

+* Verified that the AADD TO CART button will add the proper amount of products specified into the cart.

+* Verified that the cart toast messages appear and include a close out button, scrolling capabilities for multiple separate items added, and a GO TO SECURE CHECKOUT button that directs to the checkout page when clicked, and that the correct products appear.

-* Verified that the de
+* Verified that products can be remove and updated in the checkout page.

-* Verified if the register button is clicked, register page allows user to register username and password.
+* Verified if the register button is clicked, register page allows user to register an email, username, and password.

-* Verified that the log in button directs the user to the orders page within their profile to edit/add orders if their username and password are correct.
+* Verified that the log in button directs the user to the sign in page.

 * If 'All Orders' button is clicked, user is directed to the orders page.